South West Outdoor Festival 2020 FAQs

 Can I volunteer at SWOF?

 Yes.
 Please do.
-The National Trust has a strong volunteer program in place, and many of the Trust's supporters will be helping out with the event - to find out more about this, please click here.
+The National Trust has a strong volunteer program in place, and many of the Trust's supporters will be helping out with the event - to find out more about this, please contact us here.
 If you have any festival-specific ideas or suggestions about how you could get involved in the event, please contact us here.

 Can I bring my own food and drink?

 Yes, you are welcome to bring your own supplies of food and drink, but there will also be outlets where you can purchase good, healthy food and equally good – but perhaps not so healthy – alcohol.
 Please observe the no-glass-bottles rule, and keep BYO booze to reasonable levels - the festival bar has a wide range of drinks, including local ales and ciders.

 Where is the campsite?